MerelJac/atlantis/README.md

 # Overview
-This is a full stack project for web development and devops exploration.
+This is a full-stack project for web development and devops exploration.